-On June 18, 2013, Connecticut enacted HB 6355, which expands the state’s existing foreclosure mediation program.
-Specifically, the bill establishes a pre-mediation process and extends the foreclosure mediation program to cover the disposition of property through means other than foreclosure, including short sales and deeds-in-lieu of foreclosure, among other things.
+On June 18, 2013, Connecticut enacted HB 6355, which expanded the state’s existing foreclosure mediation program.
+Specifically, the bill established a pre-mediation process and extended the foreclosure mediation program to cover the disposition of property through means other than foreclosure, including short sales and deeds-in-lieu of foreclosure, among other things.

 Eligibility for Mediation

 Connecticut homeowners in foreclosure are eligible for mediation if the property is:

 - owner-occupied as the borrowers' primary residence, and

 - is a one, two, three or four-family residential property.

 In Connecticut, foreclosures are generally judicial, which means the lender must file a lawsuit in state court.
 (To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)